gridsome/gridsome.org/docs/directory-structure.md

 ## The `/src` directory

-#### main.js
+#### Main.js

-Export a function in this file to get access to the [Client API](/docs/client-api).
+Import global styles and scripts here.
+The file also has a export function that has access to the **Client API**.
 This file is the place to install Vue plugins, register components and directives etc.

 [Read more about using the Client API in main.js](/docs/client-api#using-the-client-api-in-srcmainjs)